alexpkeil1/LSurvival.jl/docs/src/Likelihood.md

 Multiple parametric model forms are available in the `LSurvival` module.
 Here, we derive the specific parameterizations used in the module, which uses the location-scale characterization of regression models (also used in the `survival` package in `R`).

+The distributions used here can be parameterized in several ways, and the parameterizations in `LSurvival` generally follow the "location-scale" parameterization.
+This parameterization allows that covariates are assumed to act in linear combinations on the natural log of the survival time, and a scale parameter (or parameters) influence the error distribution around that linear combination.
+In symbols, these models are of the form

+$$\ln(t_i) = \mathbf{X_i\beta} + \epsilon_i$$

+Where $\epsilon_i$ is an error term with a distribution determined by the assumed distribution of the survival times.

+Traditional parameterizations (e.g. from the `Distributions` package) and their mapping to the location-scale parameterization are given below.
+Some distributions that are not yet implemented are included.

 ### Weibull distribution
+Implemented as `LSurvival.Weibull()`

-The Weibull distribution can be parameterized as: (Kalbfleisch and Prentice, sec 2.2)
+The Weibull distribution can be parameterized as:
 $$\begin{aligned}
 f(t|\lambda,\gamma)=&\lambda\gamma(\lambda t)^{\gamma-1}\exp(-(\lambda t)^{\gamma}) \\
 S(t|\lambda,\gamma) =& \exp(-(\lambda t)^{\gamma})
 \end{aligned}$$

 This can be re-parameterized in terms of a 'location-scale' parameterization for modeling of the natural-log of the survival times.

 #### Derivation: